bioinfomaticsCSU/deepsignal/README.md

    - **methy_label**:   0/1, the label of the targeted base, for training

 #### 3. call modifications
-The extracted features can be used to call modifications as follows (If a GPU-machine is used, please set *--is_gpu* to "yes".):
+The extracted features can be used to call modifications as follows (If a GPU-machine is used, set *--is_gpu* to "yes".):
 ```bash
 # the CpGs are called by using the CpG model of HX1 R9.4 1D
 deepsignal call_mods --input_path fast5s.al.CpG.signal_features.17bases.rawsignals_360.tsv --model_path model.CpG.R9.4_1D.human_hx1.bn17.sn360.v0.1.7+/bn_17.sn_360.epoch_9.ckpt --result_file fast5s.al.CpG.call_mods.tsv --nproc 10 --is_gpu no